Print3M/print3m.github.io/_notes/windows/net/management.md

   - [3.5.
 Windows Imaging Format (WIM)](#35-windows-imaging-format-wim)

 ## 1. Windows Remote Management (WinRM)
 WinRM is a web-based protocol used to send Powershell commands to Windows hosts remotely.
 Ports: 5985/TCP (HTTP) and 5986/TCP (HTTPS).
 Most Windows Server machines have WinRM enabled by default.
+It's the Microsoft implementation of the _WS-Management protocol_.

 ## 2. Windows Management Instrumentation (WMI)
 WMI is Windows implementation of _Web-Based Enterprise Management_ (WBEM) standard for accessing management information across devices.
 WMI allows administrators to perform standard management tasks.
 System administrators can use WMI in all Windows-based applications.
 WMI allows you to query and manipulate system settings, receive notifications about system events, and perform various management tasks programmatically.
 It offers a set of APIs containing information about various aspects of the system, such as hardware, software, network configuration, and more.
 Built-in `wmic` (WMI Command-line) tool is a command-line interface to access the WMI functionalities.